 If you prefer your kitchens pale, opt for a palette of off-whites and buffs – imagine shades of vintage paper.
-Mushroom cabinetry feels fresh and modern teamed with white fittings and chalk-white walls with simple open shelving rather than a run of wall cabinets.
-A Carrara marble worktop is classic, adding a sophisticated finish.
+Cream cabinetry feels fresh and modern teamed with white fittings and chalk-white walls.
+Matching stone worktops and floors help to keep the look cohesive.
+A warming cream AGA adds a classic country finish.

 Why not opt for freestanding furniture instead of fitted kitchen units?
 Choose pieces such as a painted cream sideboard for storage, a dresser where you can display favourite china and glassware, and a large farmhouse table surrounded by spindle chairs for family meals.
 Fit shelves instead of wall cupboards for Kilner jars, cookware and serving dishes touches of copper, pink and stone bring this country kitchen scheme to life.

 5. Play it safe with an off-white scheme